Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 **Minor Illusion.** You know the Minor Illusion cantrip.
 Your spellcasting ability for it is Charisma.

 # Smooth Talker
-Also starting at 3rd level, you gain proficiency in the Deception, Intimidation, Performance, or Persuasion skill.
+Also starting at 3rd level, you gain proficiency in the Deception skill, and in the Intimidation, Performance, or Persuasion skill.

 # Agent of Chaos
 Starting at 9th level, you learn new ways to enhance your Illusory Duplicate ability.